-My Saggers study page is at my genealogy site, CanadaGenealogy, or Jane's Your Aunt
+I still have a Saggers page is at my genealogy site, CanadaGenealogy, or Jane's Your Aunt

 I have been blogging about genealogy and family history, particularly Canadian topics, since 2005.
-I also blog about British Columbian genealogy and family history at the British Columbia Genealogical Society's website.
+I speak regularly at events in British Columbia, Canada on a number of genealogy and family history topics.

 Saggers related Mailing Lists and Message Boards

 I administer both a Rootsweb e-mail list and a message board for Saggers related genealogy and family history queries.
 These e-mail lists will be changing in 2020.
 Watch for news here very soon.

 Rootsweb Saggars genealogy e-mail list for the Saggars surname and variations (e.g., Sagars, Saggers, Sagers) in any place and at any time.